 For more information, click the link on the left nagivation bar.

 Accommodations at Les Houches are very good (bedrooms with bathroom accommodated in a number of chalets).
 Three meals in a common dining room are included in the accommodation fees each day of the workshop.
-The cost for meals and lodging is 450 Euro per person for the whole week.
-There will be no registration fee anymore.
+The cost for meals and lodging is 450 Euro (to be confirmed) per person for the whole week.
+There will be no registration fee (to be confirmed).

 Please enter all information in the form.
 Regaring employment status, please mention: Student, PhD, post doc, permanent position, other...